radian-software/straight.el/README.md

   straight-normalize-all`.

-* To fetch from each package's configured remote, run `M-x straight-fetch-package` or `M-x straight-fetch-all`; to also fetch from the upstream for forked packages, supply a prefix argument.
+* To fetch from each package's configured remote, run `M-x straight-fetch-package-and-deps` or `M-x straight-fetch-all`; to also fetch from the upstream for forked packages, supply a prefix argument.

-* To merge changes from each package's configured remote, run `M-x straight-merge-package` or `M-x straight-merge-all`; to also merge from the upstream for forked packages, supply a prefix argument.
+* To merge changes from each package's configured remote, run `M-x straight-merge-package-and-deps` or `M-x straight-merge-all`; to also merge from the upstream for forked packages, supply a prefix argument.

 * To push all local changes to each package's configured remote, run `M-x straight-push-package` or `M-x straight-push-all`.